Everything That’s Wrong With The Body And Sex Positivity Movements

 That being said, like anything else, and maybe even more so than anything else, sexual energy can be twisted, compressed, and warped from something that’s beautiful, natural, and meaningful into something that keeps us chained to our lower consciousness.
 God damn, people love to fuck up a good thing.

-I’m not talking about people with out of the ordinary sexual proclivities or fetishes, at least not directly.
-What you do in your bedroom among consenting adults is your business.
-What I do promote, however, is having an awareness of why those things have manifested the way that they have, especially if you feel an underlying sense of shame around it.
+I’m not talking about people with a healthy sense of sexual exploration, at least not directly.
+What kind of fetishes you enjoy in your bedroom among consenting adults is your business.
+I do, however, think it is incredibly important to have an awareness of why those things have manifested the way that they have, especially if you feel an underlying sense of shame around it.
 And that’s what I’m talking about in this post.

-Being a polyamorous empath, and interacting with more people in the poly community in New York, I am quickly realizing how many fall into the latter category.
-There’s so much toxic shame and self-loathing (manifesting as sexual confusion) masquerading as sex positivity, it’s utterly unreal.
+Being a polyamorous empath and interacting with more people in the poly community in New York, I am quickly realizing how many fall into the latter category.
+There’s so much toxic shame and self-loathing (manifesting as sexual confusion and dysfunction) masquerading as sex positivity, it’s utterly unreal.

 Similarly to what I discussed about the body positive movement and how some people’s behavior is actually an overcompensation for their underlying sense of insecurity about their bodies (which is effectively a form of repression because they’re trying to force themselves to be positive when they actually don’t feel positive about their bodies at all), this same dynamic plays out in the realm of sex positivity.

 If you’re engaging in behavior that makes you feel shameful, you have to explore the internal source of that shame.
-You cannot heal shame by ignoring it and jumping on a bandwagon that embraces the overlying behavior without any form of introspection.
+You cannot heal shame by ignoring it and jumping on a bandwagon that embraces the overlying behavior without any form of introspection about where that behavior is coming from.

 It’s one thing to embrace femininity and own your sexuality.
 That comes from a place of power and confidence.
 You own that.
 It lives within you.
 It initiates desire in others, it does not require it from them.
 It is self-sustaining.

 It’s wholly another to hypersexualize yourself because you’ve mistaken your self-worth to be equivalent with how desired you are by others.
-That’s a gaping black hole inside your soul that sucks in any and all attention around it that it can possibly pull into it’s gravitational field.
-That comes from a place of emotional starvation and lack.
-It’s founded on a massive sense of insecurity, and it will ruin you.
+That’s a gaping black hole inside your soul that sucks in any and all attention around it that it can possibly pull into its gravitational field.
+That comes from a place of emotional insecurity.

 Unfortunately, I see a lot of the latter dressing itself up as sex positivity on Instagram, and even female empowerment.
-And yet it’s the very antithesis of female empowerment, because it leaves your value completely beholden to how fuckable men on the internet think you are, and YOU WILLINGLY CHOOSE IT.
+And yet it’s the very antithesis of female empowerment, because it leaves your value completely beholden to how fuckable men on the internet think you are.
+Once again, this aspect of alleged feminism is actually reinforcing the stereotypes it’s purporting to tear down.

 You know how to tell the difference between the two?